Data Analytics Popular Algorithms Explained

 Time Series / Sequencing

-Time series is an algorithm which provides regression algorithms that are further optimized for forecasting of continuous values, like for example, the product sales report, over a period of time.
-This model can predict trends based on the original dataset which was used to create the model.
-To add new data to the model, you need to make a prediction and automatically integrate the new data in the trend analysis.
+Time series is an algorithm that provides regression algorithms that are further optimized for forecasting continuous values, like for example, the product sales report, over time.
+This model can predict trends based on the original dataset used to create the model.
+To add new data to the model, you must make a prediction and automatically integrate the new data in the trend analysis.

 Text Mining

 The objective of the text mining algorithm is to derive high-quality information from the text.
-It is a broad term which covers a variety of techniques to extract information from unstructured data.
-There are many text mining algorithms available to choose from based on the requirements.
-For example, first is the Named Entity Recognition, in which you have the Rule-Based Approach, and the Statistical Learning Approach.
-Second is the Relation Extraction, which further has, Feature Based Classification, Kernel Method.
+It is a broad term covering various techniques to extract information from unstructured data.
+Many text mining algorithms are available to choose from based on the requirements.
+For example, first is the Named Entity Recognition, where you have the Rule-Based Approach, and the Statistical Learning Approach.
+Second is the Relation Extraction, which has the Feature Based Classification, Kernel Method.

 ANOVA

-One-Way-Analysis of Variance is used to analyse if the mean of more than two groups of the dataset is significantly different from each other.
-For example, if a marketing campaign is rolled out on 5 different groups, where an equal number of customers are present within the same group, it is important for the campaign manager to know how differently the customer sets are responding so that they can make amends and optimize the intervention by creating the right campaign.
+One-Way-Analysis of Variance is used to analyse if the mean of more than two dataset groups is significantly different from each other.
+For example, suppose a marketing campaign is rolled out on 5 different groups, where an equal number of customers are present within the same group.
+In that case, the campaign manager needs to know how differently the customer sets are responding so that they can make amends and optimise the intervention by creating the right campaign.
 The Analysis Of Variance works by analysing the variance between the group to variance within the group.

-Optimise your knowledge by understanding these algorithms intensely if you wish to flourish in the field of data science.
+Optimise your knowledge by understanding these algorithms intensely to flourish in data science by applying for a dedicated data science course.

 Subscribe To Our Newsletter